Unwanted contact and grooming

 - insists on meeting — tries to make them feel guilty or even threatens them if they are unwilling

-Many of these warning signs can apply to people the child knows in real life, as well as to strangers.
+Many of these warning signs can apply to people the child knows in person, as well as to strangers.
 If your child starts to become uncomfortable about the relationship, they should block the person and report inappropriate contact to the site or service used to contact them.

 Establish safety guidelines for meeting online ‘friends’ face-to-face